h0tbird/qmk_firmware/keyboards/redox_w/keymaps/h0tbird/readme.md

-# Default keymap for Redox Wireless
+# Danielo keymap for Redox Wireless
+Most of the custom functionality is on my user-space `users/h0tbird`